bboy114crew/blog/src/pages/posts/closure.md

 myNewFunction();
 ```

-### When a function is defined, it gets a bond to the surrounding Local Memory (“Variable Environment”) in which it has been defined
+### When a function is defined, it gets a bond to the surrounding Local Memory (Variable Environment) in which it has been defined
 - We return ```incrementCounter```’s code (function definition) out of outer into
 global and give it a new name - ```myNewFunction```
 - We maintain the bond to outer’s live local memory - it gets ‘returned out’